Anessen/PSFalcon/Installation.md

-## Install PowerShell
-If not already present, install [PowerShell](https://github.com/PowerShell/PowerShell#get-powershell).
-## Use the PowerShell Gallery
+# Use the PowerShell Gallery
 The PowerShell Gallery offers the easiest method to install PSFalcon.
+If not already present, you must install [PowerShell](https://github.com/PowerShell/PowerShell#get-powershell) before proceeding.
-### Verify your Execution Policy
+## Verify your Execution Policy
 The module included on the PowerShell Gallery is signed and requires an ExecutionPolicy of `RemoteSigned` or lower (Bypass and Unrestricted will also work, though they are less secure).
 If your ExecutionPolicy is set to `Restricted` you will not be able to install the module from the PowerShell Gallery.
 You can check your current ExecutionPolicy with `Get-ExecutionPolicy` and change it to `RemoteSigned` using `Set-ExecutionPolicy`.
 ```powershell
 Get-ExecutionPolicy
 ```
-### Download the module
+## Download the module
 Use the `Install-Module` command to download and install the module under your user account.
 ```powershell
 Install-Module -Name PSFalcon -Scope CurrentUser